 Then $(\cal F, \Delta)$ admits a minimal model. \end{theorem} \begin{proof} If $K_{\cal F}+\Delta$ is nef there is nothing to show.
 So we may assume that $K_{\cal F}+\Delta$ is not nef.
 Let $R$ be a $(K_{\cal F}+\Delta)$-negative extremal ray and let $H_R$ be a supporting hyperplane to $R$.
 We want to show that the contraction, and possibly the flip, associated to $R$ exists.
 Assuming this claim, we may argue as in Proposition \ref{prop_admissible_mmp} to conclude that a minimal model exists.

 Arguing as in Proposition \ref{prop_admissible_mmp}, we may again reduce to the case where we have a $\cal F$-invariant curve $C$ spanning $R$ which is $K_{\cal F}$-negative.
-By Lemma \ref{lem_nef_on_sing}, it follows that $C$ is not contained in $\sing \cal F$ and Proposition \ref{prop_adjunction} implies that there exists at most one closed point $P\in C$ at which $\cal F$ is singular.
+By Theorem \ref{t_cone2}, we have that $C$ is not contained in $\sing \cal F$ and Proposition \ref{prop_adjunction} implies that there exists at most one closed point $P\in C$ at which $\cal F$ is singular.